Social Justice

 An African-American couple who attends a predominantly white Baptist church in Mississippi, was denied to have their wedding take place after members of the congregation demanded that the nuptials be held elsewhere because of their race.

-“The church congregation had decided no black could be married at that church, and that if he went on to marry her, then they would vote him out the church,” Charles Wilson told local news station WAFB-TV.
+“The church congregation had decided no Blacks could be married at that church.
+And that if he went on to marry her, then they would vote him out the church,” Charles Wilson told local news station WLBT.

-Wilson and his wife, commenting on how the Rev. Stan Weatherford of First Baptist Church of Crystal Springs decided to perform their wedding ceremony at a different church, said racism was to blame.
+Wilson and his wife, commenting on how the Rev. Stan Weatherford of First Baptist Church of Crystal Springs decided to perform their wedding ceremony at a different church, saying racism was to blame.

 “I feel like it was blatant racial discrimination,” Wilson told the Clarion-Ledger.